JasonToups/algorithms-the-game/README.md

 Let's approach studying algorithms as a fun game with puzzles to stimulate your brain and inspire creativity.

 ## What is this???
 Algorithms: The Game is a collection of coding challenges in Javascript with a playful game-based context for each of the algorithms.

+After cloning this repo locally, the challenges are placed into folders that can be spun up using [VSCode's Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+Articles based off of the challenges are written in Markdown to then be published on different platforms, explaining the algorithm & runtime.

+The [GitHub Pages Site](https://jasontoups.github.io/algorithms-the-game/binary-search/index.html) is a place that connects all of the pages for each challenge.
+It's a bare-bones site and not the primary focus of this project.

+The details of the challenge are built onto the page, so the applicant doesn't have to scroll up and down a single .js file to read more of the details of the challenge.

+## Why was this built?

+This project was written & built to help both technical interviewers & applicants perform better in their roles.
+It's a way to help inspire & guide engineering applicants as they apply for roles.
+And to help technical interviewers present their challenges in a way that's easier to understand for the applicant and provides a bit more personality than simply asking the applicant to return the correct answer.

+### Technical Interviewers

 For engineers who host technical interviews, this provides greater context to the live-coding session for the applicant.
 When an algorithm is presented as a game, it's more fun and can ease the stress of live coding with a stranger.
 Plus, if you build the challenge off of commonly understood games, the rules have already been established and the applicant's understanding of the exercise is enhanced.